Lianne Lefsrud, PhD, PEng

 Contact

-Risk, Innovation, and Sustainability Chair (RISC) and Associate Professor, Faculty of Engineering - Chemical and Materials Engineering Dept
+Risk, Innovation, and Sustainability Chair (RISC) and Professor, Faculty of Engineering - Chemical and Materials Engineering Dept

 Email